MishraShantanu/Game-Plan---League-Management/README.md

 *  Schedule games with other teams in your league
 *  Record scores and track your wins and losses

 *Please note that you will need to use a valid email to make an account.
-A verification email will be sent and you will need to click on a link within the email to access the main features of the app.
+A verification email will be sent, and you will need to click on a link within the email to access the main features of the app.

 # How to Run